graphql/graphql-spec/spec/Section 6 -- Execution.md

       argument is not {false} and is not a variable in {variableValues} with the value {false}:
       - Let {deferDirective} be that directive.
+      - If this execution is for a subscription operation, raise a _field error_.
     - If {deferDirective} is not defined:
       - If {fragmentSpreadName} is in {visitedFragments}, continue with the next {selection} in {selectionSet}.